Find your care

 - Slurred speech

-In addition to the symptoms and medical history, tests that may be performed include:
+In addition to the symptoms and medical history, tests that may be performed to detect encephalopathy include:

 - Liver function tests